yosstos/BrainPopAssignment/readme.md

 # Bonus

 1. Have the app support another feed, [Activities V2 API](#apis), that is structured differently.
 Same data, but a different structure.
 Make sure your code supports both structures from [API #V1](#apis) and [API #V2](#apis).
+Create a new route that demonstrate this support.
 2. Add support for hiding activities.
+Every activity row should have a hide icon that hides it when clicked.
 This effect should be persistent.
 3. Add autocomplete support to the text filter input.
 You can use you main [APIs](#apis) feed for that.

 # APIs